 We all take water for granted.
 It is one of those natural resources that most people do not put a lot of thought into, but in order to continue enjoying that free supply of water for many more years, changes must be made.

-Rainwater harvesting is the process of collection of rainwater from surfaces on which rain falls, filtering it and storing it for multiple uses.
+Rainwater harvesting is the process of collecting rainwater from surfaces on which rain falls, filtering it and storing it for multiple uses.
 Rainwater harvesting puts the supply of water back to normal levels.
 It is the collection and storage of water from surfaces that rain has fallen upon.

-In a normal scenario the rainwater is collected from roof buildings and then stored inside of a special tank.
-Rainwater harvesting systems are designed after assessing site conditions that include rainfall pattern, incident rainfall, subsurface strata and their storage characteristics.
+In a normal scenario, the rainwater is collected from roof buildings and then stored inside of a special tank.
+Rainwater harvesting systems are designed after assessing site conditions that include rainfall pattern, incident rainfall, subsurface strata, and their storage characteristics.
 Rainwater harvesting is popular all across the world, although in countries that are very dry, such as Australia, it is even more popular.

 It is simple to replace many things that you are using regular city water with rainwater and enjoy numerous benefits when you do.
-Not only it helps you to conserve water but can also help you to save energy as the need to maintain centralized water system can be bypassed.
+Not only it helps you to conserve water but it can also help you to save energy as they need to maintain a centralized water system that can be bypassed.

 If you are worried about your roof being dirty, put that fear to the side.
 Many different tools are available to help you easily clean your roof.
-Hiring a roofer to com provide you with a cleaning is another option that you will have available.
+Hiring a roofer to com provide you with cleaning is another option that you will have available.